 Per person, double occupancy €2145 Single-use cabin (1 person/1 cabin) On request

-27-speed hybrid touring bike Included Electrically assisted bikes €180
+27-speed standard touring bike Included Electrically assisted bikes €180

 - 7 nights aboard the Merlijn